George W. Ball Adjunct Professor | Columbia University

-Ambassador Christopher R. Hill is currently the Chief Global Advisor at the University of Denver, Global Engagement.
-Prior to this position, he was the Dean of the Josef Korbel School of International Studies at the university, a position he held from September 2010 to December 2017.
+Ambassador Christopher Robert Hill joined Columbia University’s School of International Public Policy as the George W. Ball Adjunct Professor for spring 2021.
+He was the Chief Advisor to the Chancellor for Global Engagement and Professor of the Practice in Diplomacy at the University of Denver until July 2020.
+Prior to this position, he was the Dean of the Josef Korbel School of International Studies at the University, a position he held from September 2010 to December 2017.

-Hill is a former career diplomat, a four-time ambassador, nominated by three presidents, whose last post was as Ambassador to Iraq, April 2009 until August 2010.
-Prior to Iraq, Hill served as Assistant Secretary of State for East Asian and Pacific Affairs from 2005 until 2009 during which he was also the head of the U.S. delegation to the Six Party Talks on the North Korean nuclear issue.
+Ambassador Hill is a former career diplomat, a four-time ambassador, nominated by three presidents, whose last post was as Ambassador to Iraq, April 2009 until August 2010.
+Prior to Iraq, Hill served as Assistant Secretary of State for East Asian and Pacific Affairs from 2005 until 2009 during which he was also the head of the US delegation to the Six Party Talks on the North Korean nuclear issue.
 Earlier, he was the U.S. Ambassador to the Republic of Korea.
-Previously he served as U.S. Ambassador to Poland (2000-2004), Ambassador to the Republic of Macedonia (1996-1999) and Special Envoy to Kosovo (1998-1999).
+Previously he served as U.S. Ambassador to Poland (2000-2004), Ambassador to the Republic of Macedonia (1996-1999) and Special Envoy and chief negotiator to Kosovo (1998-1999).
 He also served as a Special Assistant to the President and a Senior Director on the staff of the National Security Council, 1999-2000.
-Hill is the author of “Outpost: Life on the Frontlines of American Diplomacy: A Memoir,” a monthly columnist for Project Syndicate and a highly sought public speaker and voice in the media on international affairs.